 The placenta attaches to the uterine wall and is connected to the fetus by the umbilical cord.

-The blood of the mother and the fetus do not mix directly.
+The blood of the mother and the fetus does not mix directly.
 Instead, the placenta allows for the exchange of substances across the two blood supplies.

 Pregnancy, otherwise known as gestation, is the period of time in which the baby develops inside the mother’s uterus.
 This typically lasts for around 40 weeks.